Digestive and Gastrointestinal Conditions

 Read how Onora’s care team decided paint and wait would be best and how it prepared her for a better life.

 Your baby may need an IV (intravenous) line.
 This is a tube that goes into a vein to give your baby fluids.

-With either treatment, your baby must be able to get adequate nutrition before you take them home.
-Your baby's healthcare team will be able to give you a better idea how long it will be before your baby can go home.
+With either treatment, your baby must be able to get enough nutrition before you take them home.
+Your baby’s healthcare team will be able to give you a better idea how long it will be before your baby can go home.